The Full Step-By-Step Guide About How To Dissolve A Limited Company – Free Checklist

 There are several options when it comes to dissolving your business.
 Make sure you know your them before deciding.

 All profits that you make will be subject to capital gains tax (CGT), which is 10% for basic rate taxpayers and 20% for those on a higher band.
-If the profits from your company are more than £25,000, they will also be subject to income tax – which could make the whole thing quite costly.
+The profit may also be subject to income tax – which could make the whole thing quite costly.

 If you choose to do an MVL, you must appoint and pay for a licensed insolvency practitioner to manage the process.
 This process can also take up to 12 months to complete, so if you need the profits sooner rather than later, you might want to consider a voluntary strike-off instead.